drduh/Debian-Privacy-Server-Guide/README.md

   Port 2222
 ```

 Start a new SSH session.
-Verify the new key fingerprint:
+The new key fingerprint will require verification:

 ```console
 $ ssh duh